turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 require 'minitest/pride'
 ```

-Let's move that common setup code to a file called `test/test_helper.rb`.
+Cut those lines and move them into a file `test/test_helper.rb`.
+Then in the

-Next replace the setup code with the following in both of the test suites:
+test files require the new `test_helper`:

 ```ruby
 require './test/test_helper'
 ```

-### Creating a `rake` task for Minitest
+### Creating a `rake` Task

-If you want to run all of the tests, you have to say:
+Right now we don't have an easy way to run all the test files.
+You'd have to...

 {% terminal %}
 ruby test/ideabox/idea_test.rb
 ruby test/ideabox/idea_store_test.rb
 {% endterminal %}

-That gets old really quickly.
 We need a simpler way to run the tests.

-We're going to use a library called `rake` which a lot of people and projects use to automate things in Ruby.
+We're going to use a library named
+`rake` which is used to automate things in Ruby.

-It lets you write scripts in Ruby, and then run them on the command-line:

-{% terminal %}
-$ rake whatever
-$ rake do:stuff
-{% endterminal %}

-One of the things that we use `rake` for a lot, is to automatically run our tests.
-Since this is a very common use case, there are some handy helper classes and methods to let us define our test task quickly.
+Rake is frequently used for runnig tests, and there are some handy helper classes and methods to let us define our "task" quickly.

+#### Creating the `Rakefile`

 Try running `rake` from the terminal.
 You should see an error message that looks something like this:

 ```ruby
 rake aborted!
 No Rakefile found (looking for: rakefile, Rakefile, rakefile.rb, Rakefile.rb)
 ```

-By default `rake` looks for a file in the root of the project directory, so we'll create one of these.
+By default `rake` looks for a file named `Rakefile` in the root of the project

-{% terminal %}
-touch Rakefile
-{% endterminal %}
+directory.
+Create it now.

+#### Defining the Task

-First we want to include the default helper library to create test tasks:
+First we want to include the built-in helper library to create test tasks:

 ```ruby
 require 'rake/testtask'
 ```

-Then we'll create a test task:
+Then define this test task:

 ```ruby
 Rake::TestTask.new do |t|